 Living in the same environment as mice can create some problems and make life a little bit difficult in your home.
 Not only are these pests a nuisance, but they also invite some health risks to your loved ones in your home.
 Mice, as well as some other rodents, are known to carry some diseases that can be spread to humans directly through contact with their saliva, feces, urine or through bites.
 Call The Exterminators for the immediate mice pest control services.

 With that in mind, can mice infect humans with rabies?
 According to the CDC, small rodents such as hamsters, squirrels, gerbils, chipmunks, and mice are almost never found to be infected with rabies and are also not known to transmit rabies to humans.
 While all mammals have the capability of spreading rabies, no such reports have been made about mice.
 This doesn’t mean that mice a free from infecting other diseases and they can get enter your home very easily via small cracks in the foundation or walls, but can mice climb brick walls?
 Yes, mice can climb.
 Mice are great climbers and have no issue climbing brick walls.

 Some diseases can be spread from mice through parasites they harbor such as ticks, mites, and fleas.
-It’snot uncommon for mice to seek alternative shelter in our homes during winter, by doing so can lead to spreading of illnesses to those living within the infested area.
+It’s not uncommon for mice to seek alternative shelter in our homes during winter, by doing so can lead to spreading of illnesses to those living within the infested area.
 While mice might not spread rabies to you and 21 million other homes every winter, you need to be aware of three common diseases that can be easily spread without proper prevention.
 Mice have babies very often and as a result their population can grow out of hand fast.

 Rat-bite fever will affect individuals who have been bitten by an infected rat or mouse.
 This bite normally heals quickly, however, a few days later symptoms such as fever, skin rash; muscle pain will arise.
 The symptoms can worsen over 21 days, and the victim might need hospitalization